 Northumberland Train line redevelopment

-By 2023, an entirely new passenger rail service will have accelerated from conception back in 2018, to a fully functioning service operating through six brand new stations.
+By the end of 2024, an entirely new passenger rail service will have accelerated from conception back in 2018, to a fully functioning service operating through six brand new stations.
 Commuting times will be halved between Ashington and Newcastle, the area’s economy will be boosted by £300m, and the lives of thousands of people will be improved.

 The project is a third party (Northumberland County Council (NCC)) promoted and delivered scheme to introduce half-hourly passenger train services between Ashington and Newcastle via the existing freight-only Blyth & Tyne line and the East Coast Main Line (Northumberland Line project).